-The Directors have prepared these financial statements on the fundamental assumption that the Group is a going concern and will continue to trade for at least 12 months following the date of approval of the financial statements, being the period to 30 June 2023.
-In determining whether the Group's accounts should be prepared on a going concern basis the Directors have considered the factors likely to affect future performance.
-The Chairman's Statement contains a Covid-19 impact assessment detailing the effect it has had on our business.
-Although the countries in which the Group operates are subject to different and changing levels of restrictions, our business has proved resilient and at the date of this report our engineers are fully engaged.
-The Board approved a budget for 2022 and forecasts to June 2023 (together "the base case budget") based on the experience gained during the course of 2021 and the reaction of the business to the impact of the pandemic.
+The Directors have prepared these financial statements on the fundamental assumption that the Group is a going concern and will continue to trade for at least 12 months following the date of approval of the financial statements, being the period to 30 June 2024.
+In determining whether the Group's accounts should be prepared on a going concern basis, the Directors have considered the factors likely to affect future performance.
+The Board approved a budget for 2023 and forecasts to June 2024 (together "the base case budget") based on the experience gained during the course of 2022.
 The Group's business activities, together with factors likely to affect its future development and performance, are described in the Strategic Report.
-At 31 December 2021, the Group held cash and cash equivalents of £35,681,000.
-Total debt at 31 December 2021 was £3,770,000, of which £2.430.000 is due for repayment in the year to 31 December 2022.
+At 31 December 2022, the Group held cash and cash equivalents of £34.0 million.